D2D Assisted Multi-antenna Coded Caching: Introduction

-Despite the benefits of \Ac{CC} in wireless networks, several practical challenges have been identified in the literature~\cite{privateCC, D2DsecureCC, CCreducedblocklength, petros_subpack, mohamadsubpack, Alpha_fair_CC, UOS_for_CC}.
-The privacy requirement of the users has been considered in~\cite{privateCC} based on secret sharing to prevent information leakage.
-Authors in~\cite{D2DsecureCC} extend the idea in~\cite{privateCC} to a D2D coded caching network, using a non-perfect secret sharing and one-time pad keying technique.
-The number of file division requirement in \ac{CC}, known as \textit{sub-packetization} problem, is considered in~\cite{CCreducedblocklength,petros_subpack, mohamadsubpack}.
-The method studied in~\cite{CCreducedblocklength} benefits from the linear block code (LBC) technique, whereas \cite{petros_subpack} takes advantage of the number of antennas at the \ac{BS} to tackle the issue.
-Authors in~\cite{mohamadsubpack} extend the idea in~\cite{petros_subpack} to a general setting where the number of sub-packets can be defined freely among the set of predefined values.
-One crucial issue in the \ac{CC} wireless setting is that the rate for the common message is always limited by the worst user, which is known as \emph{near-far} problem in the literature.
-In this regard, while the authors in~\cite{Alpha_fair_CC} propose a congestion control technique to avoid serving users in a fading state, authors in~\cite{UOS_for_CC} benefit from a threshold-based scheduling approach to eliminate the users below the threshold and serve the rest of the users to mitigate the near-far effect.
+Despite {significant} CC benefits in wireless networks, several practical challenges have been identified in the literature~\cite{privateCC, D2DsecureCC, CCreducedblocklength, petros_subpack, MJTWC2021, Sharedcache_emanuel, Sharedcache_decenter, mohamadsubpack, Alpha_fair_CC, UOS_for_CC, Doublecc_ML}. {For instance, users' privacy requirements to prevent information leakage have been specified in}~\cite{privateCC}.
+In this regard, authors in~\cite{D2DsecureCC} extend the idea in~\cite{privateCC} to a D2D CC network, using non-perfect secret sharing and one-time pad keying techniques.
+The number of file division requirements in CC, known as \textit{subpacketization} problem, is considered in~\cite{CCreducedblocklength,petros_subpack, MJTWC2021, Sharedcache_emanuel,mohamadsubpack, Sharedcache_decenter}. {While authors in~\cite{CCreducedblocklength} benefit from the linear block code (LBC) technique to reduce the subpacketization, authors in \cite{petros_subpack, MJTWC2021} benefit from the number of antennas at the transmitter.
+In a similar work, the effect of the subpacketization on the achievable rate in the low-SNR region was also investigated in~\cite{mohamadsubpack}.
+Finally, authors in\cite{Sharedcache_emanuel, Sharedcache_decenter} propose the shared cache scheme to efficiently control the subpacketization requirement.}

-Another critical issue in the low SNR region for wireless scenarios is finding optimal beamforming solutions that can be very complex in the \ac{CC} technique, depending on the problem parameters.
-The complexity issues associated with the corresponding optimization problem are addressed in \cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-In this paper, we show that not only extending the work~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} to \ac{D2D} assisted scenarios improves the per-user rate, but also it has a great impact on the complexity reduction of the beamformers in the finite \ac{SNR} region.
-To this end, herein, the DL multicasting of the file fragments in\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} is complemented by allowing the direct exchange of local cache contents.